This is part 2 of WHAT IS ELECTRICITY. Loading...

 If "electricity" is power, then

-electricity can never flow (a Flow does not flow, a flow just exists.)
+electricity can never flow (a flow just appears or vanishes, a flow

 If "electricity" is power, then a bright light bulb exhibits a higher